bioinfo-pf-curie/mpiMarkDup/docs/README.md

 Finally each chromosome is marked and compressed with bgzf and written down in the output folder.

-We test the reproducibility by comparing both pipelines :mpiMD and mpiSORT + Picard (MarkDuplicate).
+We test the reproducibility by comparing both pipelines :mpiMarkDup and mpiSORT + Picard (MarkDuplicate).
 We use the same number of cpu for each pipeline.
 So far We obtain 100% reproducibility.

 If the number of cpu differs the reproducibility is not garantee.
 Indeed tie cases are solved using the index of the read in the sorted file.
 This index can differ with the number of cpu.